felixlopz/hubrise-test-task/content/apps/shopify/en/configuration.md

 ## Order Statuses

 In this section, you can customise how to map order status changes in HubRise back to Shopify.
-To ignore an order status change in HubRise, select "Do nothing".
+To ignore an order status change in HubRise, select **Do nothing**.

 ## Saving the Configuration